ISAITB/docs-services/source/processing/index.rst

     /*
      * Define a thread-safe map to store session identifiers and data.
-     * Session data is recorded using a map or String keys to Objects.
+     * Session data is recorded using a map of String keys to Objects.
      */
     private Map<String, Map<String, Object>> sessions = new ConcurrentHashMap<>();